Jensen-Mourat/Mongo-Explorer/README.md

 Then you will be prompted to input the ObjectId, and at which depth mongo-explorer should stop populating references (lower the depth, faster the result)

-Since arrays are requires a lot of processing to resolve, their depth of resolution is set to 1 by default.
+Since arrays are usually lengthy, they require a lot of processing to resolve that is why their depth of resolution is set to 1 by default.
 This can be changed using `--arrayDepth` command.
 The `--arrayLength` command when specified will truncate any array to the length specified, again to reduce processing.

+### Like this program?

+A star on github or a message of how this program helped you is always appreciated!